wahyusumartha/qiscus-sdk-ios/README.md

 ### UI Source code

-If you want full customisations, you can modify everything on the view by extend our `QiscusChatVC` or just right away modifying our[ QiscusUIConfiguration.swift](https://github.com/qiscus/qiscus-sdk-ios/blob/master/Qiscus/Qiscus/QiscusUIConfiguration.swift) and [QiscusTextConfiguration.swift](https://github.com/qiscus/qiscus-sdk-ios/blob/master/Qiscus/Qiscus/QiscusTextConfiguration.swift) based on your needs.
+If you want full customisations, you can modify everything on the view by extend our `QiscusChatVC` based on your needs.

 here is sample of modification by extending our `QiscusChatVC` :